gravitir/secretify-quickstart/README.md

 In this unit you will learn how to install Secretify using Docker.

 At the end of this section, you will have a working Secretify instance behind a reverse proxy.
+The reverse proxy used in this guide is [traefik](https://traefik.io/), but any other preferable option woudl work fine.

 ## Prerequisite